The Leading Career Resource for Dental Laboratory Technician Jobs.

 By default, the NBC requires that you log five years of experience or on-the-job training (or a combination of the two).
 If you have graduated from a dental laboratory technology program accredited by the Commission on Dental Accreditation (CODA), an arm of the ADA, two years of experience will suffice for eligibility.

 Earning the Recognized Graduate status calls for you to graduate from an “NBC Recognized Educational Institution.”
-Once you pass the 160-multiple choice exam within four years, you will have checked the box for the written comprehensive examination, and you can proceed to the written specialty and practical examination to earn your CDT.
+Once you pass the 160-multiple choice exam within four years, you will have checked the box for the written comprehensive examination, and you can proceed to the written specialty and practical exam to earn your CDT.

 The U.S Bureau of Labor Statistics publishes salary information for jobs in the dental lab technology field.
 Here are some numbers on Dental Laboratory Technicians:

-If you seek senior or supervisor jobs in the dental technology field, your best prospects lie in larger laboratories.
+If you seek senior or supervisor jobs in the dental technology field, your best prospects lie in more extensive laboratories.
 With dental offices or smaller labs, you might work alone or with one or two fellow technicians.
 Whether you work in large or small settings, experience and performance in the labs can lead you to self-employment.

 Academia may afford you advancement in your dental lab career.
 Depending on the school or program, an associate degree coupled with work experience and certification by the National Board for Certification in Dental Laboratory Technology may qualify you for a teaching position.